-- 1.Online Regular Retailers – 6-30% markup (see the below examples)
+- Online Regular Retailers – 10-30% markup (see the below examples)

-- 2.Online Established Luxury Brands such as Tiffany/Cartier – 100-200% markup which we think is ridicules because they sell the same diamonds as we or anyone else with the same certification (GIA), cut etc. You will just be paying more for the sake of the name, quality-wise their diamonds are exactly the same as anyone else’s diamonds).
+- Online Established Luxury Brands such as Tiffany/Cartier – 100-200% markup, which we think is ridiculous because they sell the same diamonds as we do or anyone else with the same certification (GIA), cut etc. You will just be paying more for the sake of the name, quality-wise.
+Their diamonds are the same as anyone else’s diamonds).

-- 3.Local brick and mortar stores – 20-100% markup.
-Basically, all sorts of unethical practices happen in the local stores.
-More than often they will first assess your knowledge of diamonds and the diamond market in general to determine whether to sell you a high quality diamond or a junk diamond and with how much markup.
-They like to sell junk diamonds because they can get a much higher cut in them than say in a proper GIA graded high quality diamond - they can't mislead you in terms of grading in a GIA grading diamond.
+- Local brick and mortar stores: 20-100% markup.
+More than not, they will first assess your knowledge of diamonds and the diamond market in general to determine whether to sell you a high quality diamond or a junk diamond and with how much markup.
+They like to sell junk diamonds because they can get a much higher cut in them than in a proper GIA graded high quality diamond - they cannot mislead you in terms of grading in a GIA grading diamond.
+All sorts of unethical practices happen in the local stores.

 Example of markups among most competitive online retailers (this is our best guess):

 Now that you are familiar with the operating structure of the diamond industry, how can you buy a diamond with the least markup possible?

 Our strong recommendation would be to buy a diamond online because they naturally have lower overhead costs and can afford to sell you a diamond for a much lower markup.
 Companies like James Allen especially are more competitive because they have high volume and low overhead cost.

 The best approach is to compare the prices of at least 4-6 competitive online vendors, which will give you a clear sense of how low you can get a particular diamond, but before you do that, it is imperative that you have some degree of knowledge about the 4Cs of a diamond and other important factors that affect the price of a diamond - explained below.